 Royal Hospital, RAFO conduct medical evacuation drill

-The drill included a lecture held at the Lecture Hall in the Royal Hospital Training Centre, and practical exercises implemented on the hospital’s helipad.
-The exercise focused on the mechanism for rescuing patients and injured, safety measures for the medical staff on board, and a medical evacuation.
+The drill included a lecture held at the Lecture Hall of the Royal Hospital Training Center and practical exercises on the hospital’s helipad.
+The exercise focused on the mechanism for rescuing patients and injured persons, safety measures for the medical staff on board, and a medical evacuation.

-It is worth noting that this exercise comes within the context of RAFO’s plans aimed to emphasize its readiness to provide air services to governmental health institutions and the citizens and residents in the Sultanate. — ONA
+The exercise comes within the context of RAFO’s plans aimed to emphasise its readiness to provide air services to governmental health institutions and the citizens and residents in the Sultanate.